Jimmy Garrison: Career

-Garrison was born in Miami, Florida, and moved when he was 10 to Philadelphia, where he learned to play bass during his senior year of high school.
-Garrison came of age in the 1950s Philadelphia jazz scene, which included fellow bassists Reggie Workman and Henry Grimes, pianist McCoy Tyner and trumpeter Lee Morgan.
+Garrison was born in Miami, Florida, and moved to Philadelphia at age ten, where he learned to play bass during his senior year of high school.
+Garrison came of age in the 1950s Philadelphia jazz scene, which included fellow bassists Reggie Workman and Henry Grimes, pianist McCoy Tyner, and trumpeter Lee Morgan.
 Garrison was in a short-lived trio started by Bill Evans, with Kenny Dennis on drums, in the 1950s.
 Between 1957 and 1962, Garrison played and recorded with trumpeter Kenny Dorham; clarinetist Tony Scott; drummer Philly Joe Jones; and saxophonists Bill Barron, Lee Konitz, and Jackie McLean, as well as Curtis Fuller, Benny Golson, Lennie Tristano, and Pharoah Sanders, among others.
 In 1961, Garrison recorded with Ornette Coleman, appearing on Coleman's albums Ornette on Tenor and The Art of the Improvisers.
-He also worked with Walter Bishop, Jr. and Cal Massey during the early years of his career.
+He also worked with Walter Bishop Jr. and Cal Massey during the early years of his career.

 He formally joined Coltrane's quartet in 1962, replacing Workman.
 The long trio blues "Chasin' the Trane" is one of his first recorded performances with Coltrane and Elvin Jones.
 Garrison performed on many Coltrane recordings, including A Love Supreme.
-After John Coltrane's death, Garrison worked and recorded with Alice Coltrane, Hampton Hawes, Archie Shepp, Clifford Thornton and groups led by Elvin Jones.
+After John Coltrane's death, Garrison worked and recorded with Alice Coltrane, Hampton Hawes, Archie Shepp, Clifford Thornton, and groups led by Elvin Jones.

 Garrison also worked with Ornette Coleman during the 1960s, first recording with him in 1961 on Ornette on Tenor.
 He and Elvin Jones recorded with Coleman in 1968, and have been credited with eliciting more forceful playing than usual from Coleman on the albums New York Is Now! and Love Call.

 In 1971 and 1972, Garrison taught as a Visiting Artist at Wesleyan University and Bennington College.

 Personal life

 Garrison had four daughters and a son.
-With his first wife Robbie he had three daughters, Robin, Lori and Italy based jazz vocalist Joy Garrison.
-With his second wife, dancer and choreographer Roberta Escamilla Garrison, he had Maia Claire, and jazz bassist Matt Garrison.
+With his first wife Robbie, he had three daughters: Robin, Lori, and Italy-based jazz vocalist Joy Garrison.
+With his second wife, dancer and choreographer Roberta Escamilla Garrison, he had Maia Claire and jazz bassist Matt Garrison.

-Jimmy Garrison died of lung cancer on April 7, 1976.
+Garrison died of lung cancer on April 7, 1976.